-In late May, the National Academy of Engineering lost a friend and supporter and the engineering profession lost a leader and philanthropist with the passing of Harry Bovay, Jr. Mr. Bovay was 96.
-The NAE Center for Engineering, Ethics, and Society (CEES) owes its existence to his support.
+In late May of 2011, the National Academy of Engineering lost a friend and supporter and the engineering profession lost a leader and philanthropist with the passing of Harry Bovay, Jr. Mr. Bovay was 96.
+The NAE Center for Engineering Ethics and Society (CEES) owes its existence to his support.

 CEES posted a tribute to Mr. Bovay in 2010.
 Here we combine some information and commentary from that article as well as the obituary in the Houston Chronicle.